Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

+We separate the computation of this $\Hom$ space into seven steps.
+Let $\Pi$ be one of $\Pi_{i,p},i=1,2,3$.
+In the first four steps, we mainly determine $f, \pi$ such that $ \pi_\rf$ is the Jacquet--Langlands correspondence to $\GL_{2, \BQ}$ of $\Pi$ as above and $f$ is the corresponding newform.

-First, we call $f$ minimal if $\pi_p$ is minimal for all $p$\footnote{This is the equivalent to the classical definition of a minimal newform, by Lemma \ref{minimal} (1) and the bijection between Dirichlet characters and finite order Hecke characters of $\BQ^\times$.}.
-Whether or not $f$ is minimal is displayed in LMFDB.
-If $f$ is not minimal, a twist of $f$ that is minimal is also provided in LMFDB.
-If $f$ is minimal, use Lemma \ref {minimal} to conclude if the corresponding representation $\pi_p$ at $p$ is a principal series, a special representation $\St_{\BQ_p}\otimes \chi$ where $\chi$ is an unramified character of $\BQ_p^\times$, or a supercuspidal representation.
+First, we call $f$ minimal if $\pi_p$ is minimal for all $p$.
+This is the equivalent to the definition in \textsf{LMFDB}, and whether or not $f$ is minimal is displayed in \textsf{LMFDB}.
+If $f$ is minimal, use \Cref {minimal} to conclude if the corresponding representation $\pi_p$ at $p$ is a principal series, a special representation $\St_{\BQ_p}\otimes \chi$ where $\chi$ is an unramified character of $\BQ_p^\times$, or a minimal supercuspidal representation.
+If $f$ is not minimal, a twist of $f$ that is minimal is also provided in \textsf{LMFDB}.
+It turns out that the only non-minimal representations we will use are ramified twist of $\St_{\BQ_p}$, but not supercuspidal representations.
+(The principal series are dealt in the following second step without the minimality information.)